 How to Choose a Backpacking Sleeping Bag

-REI Co-op's gear buyers, in-store experts and our community of member and customer reviewers have strong opinions about their gear, so we turned to them to find the best available at the co-op.
-We also laid out a range of categories to meet the needs of readers in different situations.
-Some of the bags here are all-time greats, others are a perfect fit for someone on their very first backpacking adventure.
-We also sprinkled in a few one-of-a kind items and some up-and-comers that are a good bet to become classics in the seasons to come.
+Our gear buyers, in-store sales specialists and community of customer reviewers have strong opinions about their sleeping bags, so we turned to them to find the best available at the co-op.
+We also laid out a range of categories to meet the needs of readers in different situations, whether you want a cold-weather bag or one designed specifically for side sleepers.
+Some of the bags here are all-time greats; others are a perfect fit for someone on their very first backpacking adventure.
+We also sprinkled in a few one-of-a-kind items and some up-and-comers that are a good bet to become classics in the seasons to come.